safari-amir/face_recognition_eval/README.md

 - **Dataset Paths:**
   Make sure that your dataset files and corresponding images are placed in the expected directories (e.g., `data/lfw/`, `data/calfw/`, `data/cplfw/`).
 You may need to modify the paths in `FacePairDataLoader` if your directory structure differs.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/my-feature`.
-3. Make your changes and commit them.
-4. Push your branch: `git push origin feature/my-feature`.
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.